New Law Aimed at Reducing Unsecured Load Truck Accidents in Ohio

 Making a turn in your car is almost second nature.
 The same cannot be said for a 40-ton, eighteen-wheel tractor-trailer.
-In fact, one of the most challenging maneuvers for a large semi-truck is making a tight turn.
+One of the most challenging maneuvers for a large semi-truck is making a tight turn.
 Because of the degree of difficulty, many truckers wind up causing wide-turn accidents.

 If you or a loved one have been injured in a truck accident caused by a driver making a wide turn, call the experienced Ohio truck accident attorneys of Kisling, Nestico & Redick at 1-800-HURT-NOW today to schedule a free and confidential case consultation.

 Truck drivers must be clear in their intention to make a turn so they avoid possible collisions.